-We all have different methods to learning, and I tend to enjoy a lot of audio and visual sources.
-This is a short, four-ish minute video that contains an overview on Hindu scriptures.
-I like the way the Vlogger touches on some major bodies of text in such a short period of time.
+This is a short, four-ish minute video that contains an overview on Hindu scriptures that does a great job of touching on some major bodies of text in such a short period of time:

 Finally, this resource from the Hindu American Foundation (HAF), linked here, gives us a connection between yoga and the scriptures.
 HAF provides excerpts of texts such as Svetasvatara Upanishad, Bhagavad Gita, and Patanjali’s Yoga Sutras (which we briefly learned about in week 1).
 I love this resource because you are given an added bonus for reading the page in full, including a short discussion on the over-value of asana in the Western part of the world, and the issue of the commercialization of yoga.

 With all of that said, it’s time for some reflection.